BICYCLE AND PEDESTRIAN PATH

 To ensure user safety, the 15.5-foot-wide path has one lane in each direction for bicyclists and an outside lane designated for walkers.
 The bike and pedestrian path is named after the late East Bay Bicycle Coalition founder and Bay Bridge Trail advocate, Alex Zuckermann.
 A plaque bearing his name is located on the trail.

 Segments of the bike and pedestrian path are subject to periodic closures so crews can safely complete remaining construction activities.
-Please contine to check this site for the most up-to-date information.
+Please continue to check this site for the most up-to-date information.

 PARKING & FACILITIES

-Limited five-hour parking will be available from dawn until dusk on the north side of Burma Rd., at the intersection of Burma Rd. and Maritime St.
+Limited five-hour parking is available on the north side of Burma Rd., at the intersection of Burma Rd. and Maritime St.

 Trash cans and restrooms are available on the trail prior to reaching the bridge.
 There is no drinking water available at this time.
 Please plan accordingly by ensuring that you are adequately prepared.